Toggle Menu

 A proud member of the Seminole Tribe of Florida, Tina Marie Osceola has worked to defend her ancestors and her tribe’s cultural and historic resources for more than 20 years.
 She majored in political science at Rollins and went on to earn a master’s in public administration from Nova Southeastern University.
 Osceola has served the Seminole Tribe in many capacities, including as an associate trial judge on the first Tribal Court.

-Osceola is a lifetime member of the National Congress of American Indians and shares her voice via several national boards, including the Smithsonian National Museum of the American Indian, the American Indian Alaska Native Tourism Association, the Southeast Tourism Society.
+Osceola is a lifetime member of the National Congress of American Indians and shares her voice via several national boards, including the Smithsonian National Museum of the American Indian, the American Indian Alaska Native Tourism Association, and the Southeast Tourism Society.

 Patricia Levesque